matt-lewton9/Portfolio-Website/_manufacturing/cncMachining.md

 order: 1
 ---

 I work as a Peer Mentor at the Bechtel Innovation Design Center (BIDC) at Purdue.
 I'm functionally a student machinist, and mentor users of the manufacturing shop in the fabrication and design of their projects.
 I advise students while they create their CAM, and guide them through using the machines.
-I’m also on the Purdue Space Program Liquids (PSP-L) manufacturing team, where I make flight hardware for our vehicle.
+I’m also on the Purdue Space Program Liquids manufacturing team, where I make flight hardware for our vehicle.

 At BIDC, I've had the opportunity to work with manual mills, a Haas VF-2 and a 5 axis VF-4 mill, and Haas ST-20 CNC lathes.